conor-b1995/p3-hangman/README.md

 ## Features
 ### Start Screen
 * The start screen welcomes the user to the game.
-* It also lets the user input their first name and the game wishes the user good luck
+* It also lets the user input their first name and the game wishes the user good luck.
 ![Start screen](images/start_screen.jpg)
 ### Main menu
 * The main menu allows the user to check out the instructions for the game by inputting the corresponding number.